 However, in recent times, I’ve come to know of emerging innovations that are shaping big companies and small companies alike, in developed and third world countries.
 As the world is divided by affordability, proximity and availability to resources, there are innovators that are focused on reducing the divide – to make the best resources available to all.
 “Frugal innovation” and “disruptive innovation” might be the most compelling innovations to shape our future.

 >> Frugal Innovation

 Frugal innovation put simply is about doing more with less.
-It’s about using less resources to create more value.
-There is a wave of innovators and inventors in developing nations that are creating low cost strategies to tap into or circumvent “conventional inputs” and resource limitations to innovate.
-In this process they are able to develop and deliver products and services to low income users with historically no purchasing power.
+It’s about using fewer resources to create more value.
+There is a wave of innovators and inventors in developing nations that are creating low-cost strategies to tap into or circumvent “conventional inputs” and resource limitations to innovate.
+In this process, they are able to develop and deliver products and services to low-income users with historically no purchasing power.

-The beauty of frugal innovation is realised when these strategies are adopted by low end markets and slowly elevated to higher purchasing power markets – soon all market segments and customers benefit.
-A sustainable strategy becomes a game changer in the market, and a ripple effects is experienced industry wide.
+The beauty of frugal innovation is realised when these strategies are adopted by low-end markets and slowly elevated to higher purchasing power markets – soon all market segments and customers benefit.
+A sustainable strategy becomes a game-changer in the market, and ripple effects is experienced industry-wide.

 >> Disruptive Innovation